Canelo Álvarez vs. Alfonso Gómez: Background

-After a successful defense against England's Ryan Rhodes in his hometown of Guadalajara, Jalisco, Alvarez had various options to who defend his world title against next.
+After a successful defense against Britain's Ryan Rhodes in his hometown of Guadalajara, Jalisco, Alvarez had various options to who defend his world title against next.
 Former Contender Alfonso Gomez had recently stopped Calvin Green in two rounds, and sent out a challenge to the young champion soon after his victory at the Morongo Casino, Resort & Spa in California.
 His plan was to contend at Welterweight unless he could get a shot at Canelo.